papb/simple-matrix-cpp/README.md

 std::cout << m; // "[[1,0],[0,1]]"
 ```

-Another method, `void prettyPrint() const`, is also provided, which prints to `std::cout` the contents of the matrix in a readable manner, line per line, with the values rounded to two decimal places.
+Another method, `void prettyPrint() const`, is also provided, which prints to `std::cout` the contents of the matrix in a readable manner, line by line, with the values rounded to two decimal places.

 ### Comparison operators